Olivier-Boudeville/Ceylan-WOOPER/doc/Ceylan-WOOPER-Layer-technical-manual-english.rst

 The WOOPER name is also a tribute to the vastly underrated `Wargames <http://en.wikipedia.org/wiki/WarGames>`_ movie (remember the `WOPR <http://en.wikipedia.org/wiki/WOPR>`_, the NORAD central computer?) that the author enjoyed a lot.
 It is as well a second-order tribute to the *Double Whopper King Size*, which is a great hamburger indeed [#]_.

-.. [#] Provided of course one is fine with eating other animals (this is another topic).
+.. [#] Provided of course one is still fine with eating other animals (this is another topic).